 What Are the Different Rooftop Air Conditioner Components?

 RV roof air conditioning systems are a collection of components that work together to deliver cool air throughout your camper.
-The main component is your roof-mounted unit, followed by the distribution box, a control module, and the thermostat.
+The main element is your roof-mounted unit, followed by the distribution box, a control module, and the thermostat.
 Some units come as a kit with all the needed items, whereas others require you to purchase them separately.
 Here’s how each component in the system functions:

 The A/C Unit